-The following provisions form a binding and exclusive agreement between TICK Translations® (agency) and the contracting party for the duration of their business relationship.
-TICK Translations® will not be bound by any additional or contradicting general conditions of business of any nature unless such conditions have been agreed upon in writing by the agency.
+The following provisions are binding and exclusive agreements between Tick Translations® (agency) and the contracting person for the duration of the business relationship.
+Any additional or contradictory general conditions stipulated by the contracting party shall only be binding on the agency if such conditions have been accepted explicitly in writing by the agency.

 1. Quote, signing of the contract and project procedure

 When the contracting party asks the agency to carry out a project, the former must provide the latter with all the information necessary to be able to complete the assignment correctly.
-This information should be sent electronically (email, download).
-The agency is not liable for, or linked to any information sent via other means, unless the former confirms its receipt.
+This information should be sent electronically (e-mail, download).
+The agency is not liable for or bound by any information sent via other means, unless the agency confirms its receipt.

-The contracting party can ask for possible changes to the information sent, yet the agency is not under the obligation to perform these changes.
-The determining factor is seen to be the overall nature of text content (in relation to subject matter, length of text, degree of difficulty, etc.).
-On receipt of all information necessary to carry out the assignment, the agency will create a quote based on this information and the contracting party must confirm their acceptance in writing.
+The contracting party can indicate possible changes to the information sent, although these indications are not binding on the agency.
+The determining factor is the practical nature of a text (in relation to subject matter, length of text, degree of difficulty, etc.).
+On receipt of all information necessary to carry out the assignment, the agency will give a quote based on this information and the contracting party must confirm their acceptance in writing.

-The budgets are valid for one (1) month and they include the taxable base, VAT and the total amount.
-The agency reserves the right at any time to correct errors in its offers, invoices and communications such as typographic or calculation mistakes and any errors that may have resulted from these.
+Quotations are valid for one (1) month and they include the taxable base, VAT and the total amount payable.
+At all times the agency reserves the right to correct any errors in its offers, invoices and correspondence, including any related to typography or calculations, as well as any results arising from such errors.

-The agency can authorise third parties to carry out services in full or in part.
+The agency is expressly entitled to authorise third parties to carry out services in full or in part.
 In this instance, the agency is only responsible for the careful selection of these people and their supervision.

-The agency will not correct errors or omissions in the original document but it will always attempt to communicate these mistakes to the contracting party.
+The agency will not correct errors or omissions in the original document but it will always attempt to inform the contracting party regarding such mistakes.

-The agency promises to carry out all the services offered professionally and conscientiously, thereby guaranteeing maximum quality.
+The agency undertakes to carry out all the services offered professionally and conscientiously, thereby guaranteeing the utmost quality.

 2. Rights of use of translations

-The contracting party assures possession of intellectual property rights and any other rights necessary to carry out a project once the assignment has been agreed.
+The contracting party warrants that it holds the intellectual property rights and any other rights necessary to carry out a project once the assignment has been agreed.
 In the same instance, all the rights needed to carry out the translation are transferred to the agency.
-If the rights of third parties are infringed upon with the translation, the contracting party has already absolved the agency of all responsibility regarding complaints made by third parties, including any judicial expenses that may occur.
+If the rights of third parties are infringed upon with the translation, the contracting party has already absolved the agency of all responsibility regarding complaints made by third parties, including any legal costs that may occur.

 4. Delivery conditions

-Stipulated delivery times are not binding nor do they form an integral part of the contract.
+The delivery times set are not binding nor do they form an integral part of the contract.
 The time is calculated from the moment the assignment is confirmed, but this time does not begin until the agency has received all the technical details and accompanying data.
 A fixed delivery time is only binding where it has been explicitly agreed and confirmed electronically and in writing.
-An insignificant delay on the agency’s part does not give the contracting party the right to withdraw the contract.
-The agency has the authority to carry out part of a project.
+An insignificant delay on the agency’s part does not give the contracting party the right to rescind the contract.
+The agency is expressly authorized to provide partial services.

 5. Terms of payment

-The translation fee is the amount stated in the confirmed request that is sent electronically.
+The prices quoted are the prices stated in the confirmed request that is sent via e-mail.
 All prices are net prices.
 Other costs that do not relate to the translation process will be itemised separately in the invoice.
 The total amount stated on the invoice is to be paid in full within 30 days of the date on the invoice.
 If the contracting party has not paid in full by this time, payment is deemed overdue.
 The interest applied in this case is worked out according to the provisions of the Law 3/2004 of 29/12 which establishes means of combating non-payment in business operations.
 Guarantee rights do not allow the contracting party to retain agreed payments or to make changes to any amounts payable.

 New clients are required to pay 50% of the total amount payable in advance and the remaining 50% within 30 days of the translation being submitted.

-Payments shall be made in Euros by bank transfer or credit card.
+Payments must be made in euros by bank transfer or credit card.
 Any bank costs will be met by the contracting party.
-Any costs incurred delivering the translated documents by means other than email will be met by the contracting party.
+Any costs incurred delivering the translated documents by means other than e-mail will be met by the contracting party.

 6. Responsibility and compensation for damages

-If any part of these conditions becomes invalid, the rest of the conditions remain valid.
+If any part of these conditions becomes invalid, the rest of the conditions remain in effect.
 The section that has been invalidated will be replaced by another under mutual agreement and will provide the best economic solution taking the interests of both parties into account.